Betar: Expansion and pre-war activities

 Despite resistance from both Zionist and non-Zionist Jews, Betar quickly gained a large following in Poland, Palestine, Latvia, Lithuania, Austria, Czechoslovakia, Germany, and elsewhere.
 It was particularly successful in Poland, which had Europe's largest Jewish population at the time.

+It was one of several right-wing youth movements that arose at that time and adopted special salutes and uniforms influenced by fascism.

 In 1934, Poland was home to 40,000 of Betar's 70,000 members.
 Routine Betar activities in Warsaw included military drilling, Hebrew instruction, and encouragement to learn English.
 Militia groups organized by Betar Poland helped to defend against attacks by the anti-Semitic ONR.
 The interwar Polish government helped Betar with military training.
 Some members admired the Polish nationalist camp and imitated some of its aspects.